agrainger14/csc-7057-depscanner-project/README.md

 ![image](https://github.com/agrainger14/csc-7057-depscanner-project/assets/132609173/ed40308a-6697-44c0-bf45-02ac589dac80)

 ## How to run
-The microservices are available as docker containers.
+The microservices are available as docker images and the API can be ran as a container.

 _Docker Compose_